Quick Kill: Design

 Quick Kill detects incoming RPGs and anti-tank missiles with an active electronically scanned array radar.
 Once its speed, trajectory, and intercept point are computed, Quick Kill vertically launches a small countermeasure missile.
 This kind of system is similar to the one that the Israeli Army uses for its ground forces.
 The system features two types of missiles: a smaller one for defense against close range weapons such as RPGs, and another, larger one to intercept longer range, faster anti-tank missiles or shells.
 The countermeasure missile intercepts the incoming threat and destroys it with a focused blast warhead.
 The Quick Kill missile has 360-degree capability and a reload capability, with each launcher typically containing 4 missiles.
 It can be used stationary or on the move with a wide range of vehicles from armored personnel carriers to airborne helicopters.
 It is likely that the Humvee or JLTV would not be suitable for the Quick Kill APS, due to the blast pressures generated when the incoming warhead detonates, which is likely to buckle lightly armored vehicles.
 The system's vertical launch countermeasure is unique in its ability to engage threats fired from any angle or elevation, providing all weather, full 360-degree hemispherical vehicle and crew protection with each countermeasure.
 The system has demonstrated its ability to defeat multiple threat types by defeating two simultaneous threats.
 Strengths of the Quick Kill include its reliable radar and interceptors that launch upward before diving, directing their blasts downward rather than sideways, reducing the chance of wounding accompanying troops; however, being basically a miniaturized missile defense system, the system is expensive and complex.

 Testing

 On Feb 8, 2006, Raytheon issued a press release stating that their "Quick Kill System [was] the first active protection system (APS) to destroy a rocket propelled grenade (RPG) at close range, using a precision launched warhead with a focused blast" during live fire testing done the day before.
 However, this was not the first time an Active Protection System (APS) successfully engaged an incoming munition.
 The Soviet Drozd active protection system was equipped to Soviet tanks in the early 1980s, and saw significant use in the Soviet–Afghan War on older model tanks.
-Later, during a 1995 special armor conference in Kubinka, a Soviet T-72 tank fitted with an updated version of APS (most likely the Arena Active Protection System) successfully protected against KONKURS ATGMs and RPG-type weapons.
+Later, during a 1995 special armor conference in Kubinka, a Soviet T-72 tank fitted with an updated version of APS (most likely the Arena Active Protection System) protected against KONKURS ATGMs and RPG-type weapons.